munificent/craftinginterpreters/book/methods-and-initializers.md

 ### Incorrect returns in initializers

-The last step, the last bullet point in our list of special features of initializers, is making it an error to try to return anything *else* from an initializer.
-Now that the compiler tracks the method type, this is
+The last step, the last item in our list of special features of initializers, is making it an error to try to return anything *else* from an initializer.
+Now that the compiler tracks the method type, this is straightforward:
-straightforward:

 ^code return-from-init (3 before, 1 after)